marsninja/blog/docs/blog/posts/dataclasses_and_jac_objects.md

 ## A Complete Example: Product Inventory

-Let's see `obj` in a realistic scenario:
+Let's see `obj` in a realistic scenario that brings together all the features we've covered: nested objects (Product contains Category), computed fields via `postinit`, instance methods for business logic (sell, restock), static members for tracking class-level state, and collections.
+This inventory management system demonstrates how clean and expressive Jac code can be:

 <div class="code-block">
 ```jac